 Read my guide on the PowerBlock Elite vs Sport for an in-depth comparison of these models.

-Note there is also the “PowerBlock EXP” dumbbells as well.
+Note there are also the “PowerBlock EXP” dumbbells as well.
 I’m grouping these in with the Sport EXP since they are the same as the Sport EXP in terms of design/shape, dimensions, increments and max capacity.
 The main difference is the color scheme (grey/black vs black/red).
-Importantly, the PowerBlock EXP sets are only available through 3rd party retailers like Amazon, Walmart, etc. I’d personally opt for the Sport EXP, since it’s sold by PowerBlock.com so if you ever have an issue, you can deal directly with the manufacturer.
+Importantly, the PowerBlock EXP sets are only available through 3rd party retailers like Amazon, Walmart, etc. I’d personally opt for the Sport EXP since it’s sold by PowerBlock.com so if you ever have an issue, you can deal directly with the manufacturer.

 For anyone wondering, the Sport EXP and PowerBlock EXP expansion kits are interchangeable.
-The only difference is that the color of the blocks are different (grey for the Sport EXP vs black the PowerBlock EXP).
+The only difference is that the colors of the blocks are different (grey for the Sport EXP vs black the PowerBlock EXP).